spec_result_get_query

 The param

-argument allows passing query parameters, see dbBind()
+argument allows passing query parameters, see DBI::dbBind()

 for details.